MarwanAlsoltany/velox/README.md

 VELOX is built around the idea of `themes`, a theme is divided into four directories:

-* The `assets/` directory is where all your static assets associated with this theme will find their place.
+* The `assets/` directory is where all your static assets associated with this theme will be placed.
 * The `layouts/` directory is where you define your layouts.
 A layout in VELOX terminology is the outer framing of a webpage.
-* The `pages/` directory is where you put the content specific to every page, the page will then be wrapped with some layout of your choice and finally rendered.
+* The `pages/` directory is where you put the content specific to every page, the page will then be wrapped with some layout of your choice and finally get rendered.
 A page in VELOX terminology is the actual content of a webpage.
-* The `partials/` directory is where you put all your reusable pieces of the theme, which then will be used in your layouts or pages.
+* The `partials/` directory is where you put all your reusable pieces of the theme, which then will be used in your layouts, pages, or other partials.
 A good example for **partials** could be: *Components*, *Includes*, and *Content-Elements*.

 You can customize the behavior of themes using the [`config/theme.php`](./config/theme.php) file.
 Here you can set the active theme with the `active` key.
 Themes can inherit from each other by setting parent(s) with the `parent` key.
 You can also change the theme directory structure if you wish to using the `paths` key.
 Other configurations that worth taking a look at which have to do with themes can be found in the [`config/view.php`](./config/view.php) file.

 ![#32cd32](https://via.placeholder.com/11/32cd32/000000?text=+) **Advice:** *You can take a look at the provided [`velox`](./themes/velox) theme to see how all stuff work together in practice.*

 ### Examples:

 1. Layout: [`themes/velox/layouts/main.phtml`](./themes/velox/layouts/main.phtml)
 2. Page: [`themes/velox/pages/home.phtml`](./themes/velox/pages/home.phtml)
 3. Partial: [`themes/velox/partials/text-image.phtml`](./themes/velox/partials/text-image.phtml)